ssubu28/homepage/README.md

 Run:
-This branch uses bash script.
-Please run build.sh script to generate the webpage.
+This branch uses Python script.
+Please run build.py script to generate the webpage.